Avimitin/notes/css/README.md

 * `p[class^="special"]`          => element has class attribute whose value begin with "special"
 * `p[class$="special"]`          => element has class attribute whose value end with "special"
 * `p[class*="special"]`          => element has class attribute whose value contains anywhere with "special"

+### pseudo-class

+A pseudo-class is a selector that selects elements that are in specific state.
+It act like it apply a class to some special element.

+### pseudo-element

+It act like it add a new HTML element into dom.

+Avoid inserting text into `::before`, `::after` element, it will increase complexity.

+To draw image we can insert empty text by `content: ""` and use `display: block`.